5afe/safe/specs/create_safe/01_main.rst

 8. App detects new transfer on the Safe account.

-9. Wait for the safe to be created.
+9. Wait for the Safe to be created.

 10. Main screen opens.